sweta4b/do-you-know-sweta/README.md

 # "do-you-know-sweta" quiz

-I just made a Do You Know sweta quiz using Javascript in repl.it to test whether my friends know me or not.
+## Tech Stack
+A CLI app made using Node.js in repl.it

 ## About
 * Simple CLI quiz to test whether my friends know me or not.